khaled404/k-workspace/libs/apps/memorize-words/README.md

 ## Features

-1. Save all inforomations for words like
+1. Save all informations for words like
    - Image
    - Sentence
    - Translations